bolatkhan/GlobalArmsRace/README.md

 # GlobalArmsRace
-The final project for Data Analytics Bootcamp
+The final project for Data Analytics Bootcamp at Spiced Academy

 1. Title and Objectives

 Global Arms Race: This project aims to analyze the evolution of defense spending worldwide, with a focus on geopolitical drivers, arms trade, and the trade-off between defense and other development spendings purticularliy development aid.

 Broad Research question:
 How have global defense spending trends evolved since the end of the Cold War, the geopolitical drivers, arms trade and the trade offs.

 2. Spicific Policy-Relevant Questions